Martín Vizcarra: Early life

-Vizcarra was born in Lima, the son of César Vizcarra Vargas, who was an American Popular Revolutionary Alliance (APRA) member, and Doris Cornejo, an elementary school teacher.
-His father was mayor of Moquegua and a member of the Constituent Assembly of 1978.
-His family was based in Moquegua, but moved to Lima due to a pulmonary complication that put him on the verge of death at his birth.
-Vizcarra has stated that his father had a lasting impact on his life.
+Martin was born in Lima, to César Vizcarra Vargas, who was an American Popular Revolutionary Alliance (APRA) member, and Doris Cornejo, an elementary school teacher.
+Martin's father was the mayor of Moquegua and a member of the Constituent Assembly of 1978.
+His family was based in Moquegua, but moved to Lima due to a pulmonary complication that put Martin on the verge of death at his birth.
+Martin has stated that his father had a lasting impact on his life.

 Education

 Vizcarra studied at the IEP Juan XXIII and the GUE Simón Bolívar, in Moquegua.
 For university education, Vizcarra graduated from the National University of Engineering in Lima in 1984 while also earning a degree in Management Administration from ESAN Graduate School of Business.

 Political career

 Early political involvement

 His political ambitions began in his home region of Moquegua, where he ran as an independent affiliated with the APRA party for the governorship in 2006, narrowly missing election.
 In 2008, Vizcarra led protests, known as "Moqueguazo", surrounding unequal mining payments to the community.
 He travelled to Lima to mediate the crisis, explaining the payment issue to the Peruvian Council of Ministers who agreed to make necessary changes to laws surrounding the issue.
 This event inspired Vizcarra's further political ambitions.